Kaspersky Antivirus Review

 - Phishing emails

 It’s worth noting that Kaspersky Anti-Virus doesn’t offer a firewall, child controls, or password storage, though those are all available in other computer security packages like Internet Total Security.
 But for the purpose of finding and stopping any nasty computer bugs, Kaspersky Antivirus’s coverage was both comprehensive and reassuring.

 Testing Kaspersky for Viruses

-But how could we know if the software worked if we just got lucky and didn’t have viruses on our computer?
+But how could we know if the software worked or if we just got lucky and didn’t have viruses on our computer?
 We decided this was a question we could answer.
 We intentionally downloaded five dangerous files containing adware, spyware, malware, and more—but don’t worry, we didn’t open them!
 Since there are all kinds of threats out there, we wanted to use these same files across all of the antivirus software that we tested to see how they performed.
 Kaspersky Anti-Virus passed this test with flying colors.
 In fact, it was one of only two software out of the 40 we tested to detect all five viruses.